BusyHarry/BridgeWx/README.md

 Corrections can be entered for a session and for the competition.

+Default, the calculation is done as % scoring.
+Since V10.4.0 scoring can also be done as Butler scoring.

 Results are shown in different formats for the session, competition, per player, per game.
 If you enter club-info for the players, you also can have club-rank as result.